niteshchoudhary692/Poly-proof-3rd/README.md

 }
 component main = Multiplier2();
 ```

 ### Install
 `npm i`

 ### Compile
 `npx hardhat circom`
-This will generate the **out** file with circuit intermediaries and geneate the **MultiplierVerifier.sol** contract
+This will generate the **out** file with circuit intermediaries and geneate the **MyCircuit.sol** contract

 ### Prove and Deploy
 `npx hardhat run scripts/deploy.ts`
 This script does 4 things
-1. Deploys the MultiplierVerifier.sol contract
+1. Deploys the MyCircuit.sol contract
 2. Generates a proof from circuit intermediaries with `generateProof()`
 3. Generates calldata with `generateCallData()`
 4. Calls `verifyProof()` on the verifier contract with calldata